xinhuang/mUI/README.md

 mUI
 ===

+__This project is deprecated and will no longer be maintained.
+It is kept here for demostration purpose only.
+If you are looking for a UI GUI framework for your game, there are plenty [alter](https://www.reddit.com/r/gamedev/comments/2hrwfi/anyone_know_a_flexible_gui_library_for_games_in_c/)[natives](http://stackoverflow.com/questions/4845969/game-gui-framework).
+Choose the one suits you the best.__

 mUI is a 2D game GUI based on HGE, in C++, similiar to WinForm .NET.

 mUI is has implementation of C# `delegate`, and adopt same event driven model and threading interface as WinForm .NET.